berenddeboer/elm-mdc-starter-kit/README.md

 # Production

-Create production ready files in the `dist` directory:
+Create production ready files in the `dist` directory with:

 ```
 npm run build